 Here are the popular types of twin needles that you’ll likely interact with during your sewing projects:

 - Stretch Twin Needle

 This type of twin needle comes with a smaller rounded tip.
-It is recommended that you use it for highly elastic fabrics such as scuba and spandex.
+It is recommended that you use it for stretchy and highly elastic fabrics such as scuba and spandex.
 It produces stitches that allow the fabric to stretch freely without breaking the threads.

 - Ballpoint Twin Needle